pathminder/pathminder.github.io/_classes/stalker.md

       *Evasion (Ex):* A stalker can avoid damage from many area-effect attacks by channeling his ki into his reflexes.
 If a stalker makes a successful Reflex saving throw against an attack that normally deals half damage on a successful Reflex save he instead takes no damage.
 Evasion can be used only if a stalker is wearing light armor or no armor.
 A helpless stalker does not gain the benefit of evasion.

+      *Fear Monger (Ex):* The stalker gains Cornugon Smash and Dazzling Display as bonus feats.
+The stalker must meet the prerequisites of these feats to select this stalker art.

       *Ki Vampirism (Su):* The stalker's *ki* gains a hungry quality that expresses itself through the martial prowess of a disciple of the Path of War.
 If the stalker reduces a living foe to 0 or less hit points with a martial strike or scores a successful critical hit, then he may regain 1 point of *ki* as an immediate action.
 He may not use his *ki* vampirism more times per day than 3 + his Wisdom modifier.
 This ability does not function against constructs, undead, or creatures with under 1⁄2 HD.
 Minimum stalker level 11th.

+      *Killer's Implements (Ex):* The stalker chooses a melee weapon he is proficient with, and gains the benefits of the Weapon Finesse and Deadly feats when using that weapon, even if that weapon could not normally be used with those feats.
+At 6th level and every five levels thereafter, the stalker chooses an additional melee weapon to gain the benefits of this ability with.
+The stalker can change one of these weapon choices by practicing with a new weapon for ten minutes.
+This stalker art counts as both Weapon Finesse and Deadly Agility for the purposes of meeting prerequisites.

+      *Lord of War (Ex):* The stalker adds Scarlet Throne or Piercing Thunder his list of available disciplines.
+If he does not have that discipline's associated skill as a class skill, he gains it as a class skill.
+In addition, he gains a +2 competence bonus on checks with that skill.
+A stalker may select this stalker art once for each discipline.

       *Mind Bending (Su):* The stalker's inner sense learns the workings of another being's mind, granting him the ability to impose his own will over those weak enough to succumb to this art.
 As a standard action, the character spends one ki point and must make eye contact with the target creature and begin speaking to them, using his ki to influence his target's thoughts.
 The target then must make a Will save (DC 13 + the stalker's Wisdom modifier) or be subject to a charm monster spell.
 Minimum stalker level 5th.